TUM-cm/iConfig/README.md

 For the PhD thesis "Edge-Driven Proximity Service Platform for the Internet of Things in Indoor Environments" of Michael Haus

-This repository addresses the following question of the research problem:
+This repository addresses the RQ2 of the research problem:<br/>
-RQ2: How to effectively manage IoT deployments consisting of spatially distributed, heterogeneous, wireless IoT devices?
+**How to effectively manage IoT deployments consisting of spatially distributed, heterogeneous, wireless IoT devices?**

 We begin addressing this question by presenting the design and implementation of an IoT device management called iConfig with a global device map for administration and multiple edge modules intended to run on user devices,